Tutte Invariants for Alternating Dimaps: Tutte Invariants That Extend the Tutte Polynomial

-In the following lemmas, we show that the c-Tutte invariant is well defined for alternating dimaps that is a c-cycle block and a c-multiloop. \begin{lemma} Let $ D $ be an alternating dimap that is a c-cycle block of size $ m \ge 1 $.
+In the following lemmas, we show that the c-Tutte invariant is well defined for any alternating dimap (of genus zero) that is either a c-cycle block or a c-multiloop. \begin{lemma} Let $ D $ be an alternating dimap that is a c-cycle block of size $ m \ge 1 $.
 Then, \end{lemma}

 \begin{proof} Induction on $ m $. \end{proof}

 \begin{corollary} Let $ D $ be an alternating dimap that is a c-cycle block of size $ m \ge 1 $ and $ S_{t} $ be a tree of size $ t \ge 0 $.
 Then, \end{corollary}